TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

 In Fluid, the pageUid is available as :html:`{page.uid}` and pageTitle as :html:`{page.title}`, the subtitle with :html:`{page.subtitle}`.

-In this example some Fluid templates have to be moved.
-Move:
+In this example some Fluid templates have to be moved:

 :path:`EXT:my_sitepackage/Resources/Private/Templates/Pages/`
     The page Templates can stay in this folder.